tushar7777/Weather_App/README.md

 # Weather_App

-- Webpage to display a current weather for any location.
+- Web App to display a current weather for any location.

 - Tech stack: HTML, CSS, Javascript